What You Need to Know

 Bronze plans have the lowest monthly premiums, but the highest costs when you need care.
 By contrast, platinum plans have the highest month premiums, but the lowest costs if you need care, making them a good choice if you have chronic or ongoing health conditions.9

 You may be surprised by how affordable your premiums can be.
-In 2020, a 40 year old would pay $397 for the second-lowest-cost silver plan, known as the benchmark plan.
-That monthly premium is $22 less than it cost in 2019, when the monthly premium was $419 per month.10
+In 2020, a 40 year old would pay $347 for the second-lowest-cost silver plan, known as the benchmark plan.

 How much you’ll pay in month premiums is dependent on what tier of coverage you choose.
 The average premiums by tier are below:11